lengning/WaveCrest/README.md

 - Condition vector shows there are 30 cells in each time points
 - Marker vecter contains the list of 8 markers

 ## 3. Customize options

+By default, the WaveCrest GUI will first recover the cell order based on the markers of interest.
+In the recovered order, cells from different conditions (time points) are not allowed to be mixed.
+If specified, the WaveCrest GUI will further detect additional genes with dynamic profile following the recovered cell order.

-- The number of iteration for ENI: Default is 20000.
+- The number of iteration for 2-opt: Default is 20000.
+Increasing the number of iteration may improve the ordering results, but will result in longer run time.
--	Identify additional dynamic genes based on the recovered order?: If Yes, users can 'rescue' gene that were not considered as markers
+-	Identify additional dynamic genes based on the recovered order?: If Yes, users can identify additional genes that have dynamic profile following the recovered cell order.
 - What type of trend do you expect?: If we assume the target temporal pattern of each marker is monotone increasing (decreasing) from the first cell to the last cell, **Linear** should be used.
 If the target temporal pattern is expected to follow a quadratic / cubic / quartic polynomial,  **Quadratic / Cubic / Quartic** should be selected.
 An example quartic form may be bi-modal expression over time.
--	Set seed (random number generation): The users can reproduce the results by setting the same seed for different runs.
+-	Set seed (random number generator): The users can reproduce the results by setting the same seed for different runs.
-- Plot key markers following recovered cell order?: If Yes, plot of input markers following recovered cell order will be generated.
+- Plot key markers following recovered cell order?: If Yes, expression plots of input markers following recovered cell order will be generated.
-- Plot additional dynamic genes following recovered cell order?: If Yes, plot of additional dynamic genes following recovered cell order will be generated.
+- Plot additional dynamic genes following recovered cell order?: If Yes, expression plots of additional dynamic genes following recovered cell order will be generated.
 -	Number of additional genes to plot: Number of additional dynamic genes to plot when the previous option is "Yes".
 If it is not specified, top 10 genes will be included in the output plots.
-- Plot in log scale?: Whether take a log scale in plot.
+- Plot in log scale?: Whether plot the expressions in log scale.
 - Output directory, will be set as home directory (~/) if it is empty.
 - Output file name for the normalized expression following original cell order.
 - Output file name for the normalized expression following recovered cell order.